uthdev/mock-shop/README.md

 ## Management
 The project development is managed on [Pivotal tracker](https://www.pivotaltracker.com/n/projects/2433511)

 ---
+## Backend
+The api is hosted on [Heroku](https://mock-mall.herokuapp.com/api/v1/)

 ---
 ## Documentation
-The api is documented with Swagger on [Mock-Shop api-doc](http://localhost:5000/api-docs/)
+The api is documented with Swagger on [Mock-Shop api-doc](https://mock-mall.herokuapp.com/api-docs/)

 ---